spencerldixon/BootSaaS/README.md

 ### What it does

 - Sets up Bootstrap
-- Sets up Font Awesome
 - Sets up a static pages controller, layouts, template views and partials for your front facing pages
 - Creates a simple home page and a coming soon page
-- Sets up a dashboard controller with simple layout
 - Adds rails 12 factor gem for assets precompilation on heroku
-- Adds brakeman for vulnerability checking
-- Adds standard terms and conditions and privacy policy modals with lorem ipsum text
 - Sets up routes for your new pages
 - Adds tests!